 Google Drive had to make the list, didn’t it?
 The cloud storage app—along with its three integrated office apps (Docs, Sheets, and Slides)—is popular in the consumer, education, and business sectors.

-Google Drive allows you to make files available for offline viewing, while Docs, Sheets, and Slides will all let you create new documents when you don’t have a connection.
+Google Drive allows you to make files available for offline viewing (go to Settings > General > Offline) while Docs, Sheets, and Slides will all let you create new documents when you don’t have a connection.

-Desktop email clients have fallen out of favor in the last few years; most people use a web client to access their inbox instead.
-But there are several great desktop email apps, perhaps chief among which is Outlook.
+Most people use a web client to access their inbox instead.
+But there are still several great desktop email apps, perhaps chief among which is Outlook.

 Because Outlook downloads a local copy of your email inbox, you’ll always be able to access all your messages, regardless of whether you have a web connection.